Saker Cars: Netherlands

-In 2002 Huub Vermeulen (DNRT) and Robbert Visser were wanting to make an affordable racing car.
+In 2002, Huub Vermeulen (DNRT) and Robbert Visser had the goal of building an affordable race car.
 Bruce Turnbull's Saker appeared to meet that need.
 The rights to manufacture the cars were purchased and Saker Sportscars was founded in the Netherlands.
-The company is now run by Herbert Boender with the support of the Meyer brothers, Laurens and Gerrit.
+The company was run by Herbert Boender with the support of the brothers Laurens Meyer and Gerrit Meyer.

-Both the Saker GT and Sprint are still made by Saker Sportscars.
-In 2010 two new versions were added to the range, the RapX and the Sniper.
+Both the Saker GT and Sprint were manufactured by Saker Sportscars.
+In 2010, two new versions were added to the product range, the RapX and the Sniper.
 However, the specifications remain the same as the GT and Sprint with only the bodywork changing.

+In March 2023, the company Saker Sportscars was bought by Tobias Moehring and relocated to Neresheim-Elchingen in Germany.
+There, the company also started producing new vehicles.
+Additionally, the company regularly participates in racing events and also organizes track days with Saker Cars.

 Sports car racing

 The Saker Sportscar Challenge was founded in 2004 allowing Saker drivers to compete against each other under the banner of the DNRT.
 The Saker Sportscar Challenge was one of the top of amateur racing classes in the Netherlands.
 The series races were held at Circuit Park Zandvoort, TT Circuit Assen, Spa-Francorchamps and Brands Hatch.
 The final race of the season took place in late October at Circuit Park Zandvoort.
 Judging by the series' website, the last full season of the Saker Challenge was 2013.

 Alan Purbrick and David Brise have competed in the Britcar Endurance Championship driving a Saker RAPX for three years, achieving a race victory at the end of the 2018 season.

 Along with the Saker Sportscar Challenge, Sakers also compete elsewhere.
 Sakers have raced for several years in the 24 Hours of Dubai and achieved a class victory in the 24 Hours of Barcelona.

+Since 2023, the Sakers can be raced in the Series Sportwagen Sprint.
+When its more than 5 Sakers, they get their own Championship back.